-- 8.1 Races will be started in accordance with racing rule 26, with divisions starting in the order PHRF-B, J/24 and PHRF-A. As a courtesy, a pre-warning signal will be sounded about one minute prior to the first warning signal unless the postponement flag is flown.
-If any division is canceled due to lack of entries, it will be posted and following division starts will be advanced accordingly. - 8.1.1 Class flags are as follows: 3(B), J/24, and 1(A) - 8.2 The starting line will be between an orange flag on the committee boat and a fixed mark.
-If an orange inflateable mark has been dropped this will replace the fixed mark for the J/24 fleet only. - 8.2.1 Any barging mark floating from the RC Boat shall be considered part of the RC Boat. - 8.3 A yacht whose warning signal has not been made shall keep clear of the starting area. - 8.4 If conditions warrant, the use of personal floatation devices will be required.
+- 8.1 Races will be started in accordance with racing rule 26, with division starting in the order posted on the Committee Boat.
+If only one PHRF-B start is posted, PHRF-B1 and PHRF-B2 divisions shall start together.
+If only one PHRF-A start is posted, PHRF-A1 and PHRF-A2 divisions shall start together.
+As a courtesy, a pre-warning signal will be sounded about one minute prior to the first warning signal, unless the postponement flag is flown.
+If any division is cancelled due to lack of entries, it will not be posted and the following divisions start will be advanced accordingly. - 8.1.1 Class Flags are as Follows, 3 (B-1), 4 (B-2), J/24, 1 (A-1), 2 (A-2), and 5 (Multihull).
+If any class flag are not available, the Race Committee may change any class flag by making an announcement on VHF 69 prior to the first race of the day. - 8.2 The Starting line will be between an orange flag on the committee boat and a fixed mark.
+If an orange inflatable mark has been dropped, this will replace the fixed mark for the J/24 fleet only. - 8.2.1 Any barging mark floating from the RC Boat shall be considered part of the RC Boat. - 8.3 A yacht whose warning signal has not been made shall keep clear of the starting area. - 8.4 If conditions warrant, the use of personal floatation devices will be required.
 This will be signaled with code flag "Y" in accordance with RRS.
 27.1.